Duke's Aldridge Academy: Performing arts (school specialism)

-The school was a designated ‘specialist arts college’ under the UK specialist schools programme.
+The school was a designated specialist arts college under the UK specialist schools programme.
 In line with this subject specialism, pupils take part in a range of activities organised by the Music and Drama departments.
 Highlights include the annual Jamaican Independence Day assembly which features singing and steel pans.

-Pupils also have the opportunity to design their own performances, such as the 2017 pupil-led play ‘Dutty Babylon’ which focused on the life of musician Smiley Culture and culminated with a rendition of his infamous song, ‘Police Officer’, and a 2018 video on police stop and search, which saw pupils criticising the Metropolitan Police Service which they considered to be "institutionally racist".

-The school's performing arts provision has been praised for giving pupils a voice to express themselves.

-Clubs

-The school has a number of lunchtime and after school clubs, including film club and chess club.
-It also has a thriving self-defence club which aims to instruct pupils on how to tackle an attacker with a knife if they are unable to run away given the high prevalence of knife crime in the local community, including incidents on school grounds.

 Peripatetic lessons

 Pupils at the school are able to learn to play instruments, including the Turkish Bağlama, Trinidadian and Tobagonian steel pans, and the recorder.
 The school subsidises some of the cost for pupils to learn to play these instruments as a result of its expressive arts subject specialism.

 Inclusion

 At the school, the proportion of students on the school's Special Educational Needs (SEN) register is well above both the national and borough average at 33%.
 Pupils with disabilities and additional needs are supported in mainstream classrooms and follow the school's curriculum.
 Many of these students have English as an additional language, further complicating their learning difficulties.
 The school has been accused of off-rolling and permanently excluding pupils with SEN several times, most recently in the 2017/18 academic year.
 Under the leadership of a new Headteacher in 2009, the SEN Department was disbanded and replaced with a new 'Differentiation Department', much to the derision of staff, parents and pupils who felt that this would single out students with SEN as 'different'.

-Prior to 2009, Northumberland Park had been a beacon school for its outstanding SEN provision, including work to integrate pupils with additional needs into the mainstream school community.